Death of the Defendant in a Personal Injury Lawsuit

 What is a Motion for Scire Facias Substitution?

-A motion for scire facias also called a motion for scire facias substitution, is a motion that asks the Court to substitute in a representative on behalf of the estate of a deceased party.
+A motion for scire facias also called a motion for scire facias substitution, is a motion that asks the Court to substitute a representative on behalf of the estate of a deceased party.
 Whether you may need or want to file one may depend exactly upon when the defendant died.

-Depending upon which probate court the probate action is pending in, the Plaintiff’s lawyer may choose to intervene therein.
+Depending upon which probate court the probate action is pending in, the plaintiff’s lawyer may choose to intervene therein.
 If so, then the case proceeds forward in that court just as any other civil personal injury trial.

 If there is no probate pending, the plaintiff’s lawyer may choose to bring forced probate of the case or they may proceed with a separate civil action and file a motion for scire facias substitution as discussed below.